NotAwesome2/Plugins/documentation/_extralevelprops.md

 ```
 - `pluginName` -
 The name of the plugin you're calling this from.
 You can just pass `name`.
 This helps provide feedback to the user if the plugin fails to load.
-- `propName` The name of the property you're adding.
+- `propName` - The name of the property you're adding.
 This may not contain spaces and is limited to the allowed character set for props.
 See `SetExtraProp` comments for details.
 - `defaultPermission` - The default lowest rank that is allowed to set this permission using `/mapext`.
 LevelPermission.Guest is recommended.
-- `propDesc` An array of lines that will be displayed to the player using `/help mapext [prop]`.
+- `propDesc` - An array of lines that will be displayed to the player using `/help mapext [prop]`.
 The first line should describe the input format like `[true/false]` and the following lines should describe what the property does.
 - `onPropChanging` - The method that will be called when a player changes this property.
 You may pass null if you do not need to do anything special when the property is changed.
-See below for the delegate that describes the required function signature (arguments)
+See below for the delegate that describes the required function signature (arguments).
 - `displayValue` - The optional method that will be called when this property is displayed using `/map`.
-See below for the delegate that describes the required function signature (arguments)
+See below for the delegate that describes the required function signature (arguments).

 ```CS
 public static void Unregister(string propName);